 85% of spectrometer time at the UK 850 MHz Solid-State NMR facility is allocated by a three-person Time Allocation Panel (TAP) that is independent of the Facility Executive (FE), following the principles agreed by the FE and EPSRC, in accordance with guidance provided by the FE.
-The remaining 15% of spectrometer time is reserved for fast-track applications, to compensate users who were unable to take up their allocated time because of instrument down-time, the Facility Manager’s designated research time, spectrometer and probe maintenance and industrial usage (paid-for confidential and urgent work).
-Applicants are also advised that the Nottingham DNP MAS NMR Facility provides access for dynamic nuclear polarisation (DNP) experiments at 600 MHz (note that the management and time allocation procedure of the Nottingham DNP Facility is separate from and independent of the UK 850 MHz Solid-State NMR Facility).
+The remaining 15% of spectrometer time is reserved for fast-track applications, to compensate users who were unable to take up their allocated time because of instrument down-time, spectrometer and probe maintenance and industrial usage (paid-for confidential and urgent work), and activities associated with the Facility Manager Team for the development of the facility and their personal research.
+Applicants are also advised that the Nottingham DNP MAS NMR Facility provides access for dynamic nuclear polarisation (DNP) experiments at 600 MHz (note that the management and time allocation procedure of the Nottingham DNP Facility is separate from and independent of the UK High-Field Solid-State NMR Facility).

 The application procedure involves the filling out of the online form together with the submission of a 2-page description that contains five sections:

 (2) Preliminary data obtained at lower field and/ or previous results obtained at the 850 MHz facility.

 (3) Justification for the need for high-field (or other specialised facility probe capabilities).

 (4) Experiments to be performed: to include a list of all samples, which probe(s) and which configuration (i.e., nuclei, required MAS frequency and nutation frequency) is/ are required, and any special experimental conditions (e.g., high or low temperature).
 Clearly indicate the number of days requested IN BOLD for each experiment or set of experiments.
 Ensure that the sum equals the total number of days requested as stated on the online form.